cossacklabs/themis/src/wrappers/themis/wasm/README.md

   - [General documentation for Themis library on Cossack Labs Documentation Server][docserver].

 ### Additional resources
-  - To get a better understanding of how to use Themis, try playing around with [Interactive Themis Server Simulator](https://docs.cossacklabs.com/simulator/interactive/).
   - If Node.js wrapper would be a better match for your project, see [JsThemis](https://www.npmjs.com/package/jsthemis).

 <!--